Co-de-iT/DesignByData_EPC_2019/README.md

 <br>

 ### @ utilities/Display Modes
-Contains a bunch of customized Display Modes for Rhino 6 - they can be installed in Rhino from _Tools > Options > View > Display Modes > Import_
+Contains a bunch of customized Display Modes for Rhino 6 - they can be installed in Rhino from:
+_Tools > Options > View > Display Modes > Import_
 <br>

 ### @ utilities/Mesh Modeling